 - International Transfers.
 With regard to any transfer of Personal Data from Counterparty to Processor (or from Processor to a third country) that would be prohibited by applicable EU Data Protection Laws in the absence of a lawful data transfer mechanism:

 - Processor will during the Term comply with each of the Privacy Shield principles (including, without limitation, Accountability for Onward Transfer) with respect to the Processing of Personal Data; and

-- this DPA and the General Terms are Client’s complete and final instructions for the Processing of Personal Data.
-For the purposes of SCC Clause 5(a), the following is deemed an instruction by Client to process Personal Data: (i) Processing in accordance with the General Terms and applicable Orders or SOWs; (ii) Processing initiated by Client necessary for the Processor to perform the Services; and (iii) Processing to comply with other reasonable instructions provided by Client where such instructions are consistent with the terms of the General Terms;
+- this DPA and the General Terms are Counterparty’s complete and final instructions for the Processing of Personal Data.
+For the purposes of SCC Clause 5(a), the following is deemed an instruction by Counterparty to process Personal Data: (i) Processing in accordance with the General Terms and applicable Orders or SOWs; (ii) Processing initiated by Counterparty necessary for the Processor to perform the Services; and (iii) Processing to comply with other reasonable instructions provided by Counterparty where such instructions are consistent with the terms of the General Terms;

 - the SCCs Clause 5(h) is satisfied by the process described in Section 6 of this DPA;

 - Processor may remove all commercial information, or terms unrelated to the SCCs, from copies of Sub-processor agreements it must provide pursuant to SCC Clause 5(j); such copies will be provided by Processor (in a manner determined in its discretion) only upon Customer’s written request;

 - The requirements of SCC Clause 5(f), 11, and 12(2) shall be satisfied by the processes set forth in Sections 6, 10, and 11 of this DPA;

 - Processor will provide any certification of deletion required by SCC Clause 12(1) only upon Customer’s request in accordance with Section 10.4 of this DPA.